zilliztech/vts/docs/en/connector-v2/sink/Paimon.md

 | paimon.hadoop.conf          | Map    | No       | -                            | Properties in hadoop conf                                                                                                                                        |
 | paimon.hadoop.conf-path     | String | No       | -                            | The specified loading path for the 'core-site.xml', 'hdfs-site.xml', 'hive-site.xml' files                                                                       |

+## Checkpoint in batch mode

+When you set `checkpoint.interval` to a value greater than 0 in batch mode, the paimon connector will commit the data to the paimon table when the checkpoint triggers after a certain number of records have been written.
+At this moment, the written data in paimon that is visible.
+However, if you do not set `checkpoint.interval` in batch mode, the paimon sink connector will commit the data after all records are written.
+The written data in paimon that is not visible until the batch task completes.

 ## Changelog
 You must configure the `changelog-producer=input` option to enable the changelog producer mode of the paimon table.
 If you use the auto-create table function of paimon sink, you can configure this property in `paimon.table.write-props`.